owncloud-archive/documentation/admin_manual/maintenance/update.rst

 .. note:: The Updater app is not enabled and not supported in ownCloud Enterprise Subscription.

+   **Downgrading** is not supported and risks corrupting your data!
+If you want to revert to an older ownCloud version, install it from scratch and then restore your data from backup.
+Before doing this, file a support ticket (if you have paid support) or ask for help in the ownCloud forums to see if your issue can be resolved without downgrading.

 The Updater App is not required, and it is recommended to use other methods for keeping your ownCloud server up-to-date, if possible.
 (See :doc:`upgrade`.)
 The